 Pre-sausage, sausage, and late sausage stage parasites are L1 larvae

 To further study the morphological differences between the microfilaria, pre-sausage, sausage, and late sausage stage parasites and to observe possible signs of molting, SEM analysis and live-cell analysis were performed.
-Numerous transverse grooves in the cuticle were evident in all the developmental stages, giving the parasite a striated appearance (Fig 2a-d).
+Numerous transverse grooves in the cuticle were evident in all the developmental stages, giving the parasite a striated appearance (Fig. 2a-d).
 The grooves seemed to become more noticeable as the parasite became more developed.
 No visible difference was seen in the stoma region among the four stages; all the parasites had a circular tissue located at the tip of the head and layers of folded tissue that surrounded it.
-Results of the live-cell analysis with the IncuCyte ZOOM system also showed that development to the late sausage stage was not accompanied by any shedding of the cuticle (Additional file 6: Vid 5), although separation of the outer cuticle could be seen.
+Results of the live-cell analysis with the IncuCyte ZOOM system also showed that development to the late sausage stage was not accompanied by any shedding (Additional file 6: Vid 5), although separation of the outer cuticle could be seen.

 DMEM/Ham’s F-12 provides a relatively favorable condition for the in vitro cultivation of D. immitis microfilariae